Home » Recipes » No-Bake Homemade Chocolate Dipped Fruit Granola Bars

 How To Store

-You can keep these granola bars in an airtight container or in a sealable bag for about 1-2 weeks.
-To keep these longer, you could also store them in the freezer!
+You can keep these granola bars in an airtight container or in a sealable bag at room temperature for 3-4 days.
+To keep them longer, store in a freezer-safe container or zip top bag in the freezer!
+You can also wrap the bars individually before freezing.

 When you make these No-Bake Homemade Chocolate Dipped Fruit Granola Bars, leave a comment down below!
 We love hearing from you and answering any questions you might have!
 Also, be sure to tag us on social media and hashtag it #BakersTable.